arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

-We manges to deploy the model but only locally.
-The API which was created simply uses an image as an input and then using our trained model will output the food type which it think it is It was intented to get the model deployed to the cloud, but it showed to be a fairly difficult task for us.
-A common error we got was "Function failed on loading user code.
+We managed to deploy the model but only locally.
+The API which was created simply uses an image as an input and then, using our trained model, outputs the food type which it thinks is represented.
+It was intented to get the model deployed to the cloud, but it showed to be a fairly difficult task for us.
+A common error we got was "Function failed on loading user code".
 This is likely due to a bug in the user code".
 Which is not very specific and fairly difficult to debug when the deployment works locally.
 To get acces to our service the user would have to write either: curl -X POST -F "image_file=@path\to\file.jpg" http://localhost:8000/predict/.
 Run the python script called "apitest.py".
-Which uses the requst libary to access the API. or simply use the following link: http://localhost:8000/docs, which usesa a simple FastAPI user interface to test the API.
+Which uses the requst libary to access the API. or simply use the following link: http://localhost:8000/docs, which uses a simple FastAPI user interface to test the API.

 ### Question 23